joushvak17/QuantiMol/README.md

 **Notes: The visualization/analysis code that is implemented in the InputFrame.py is not the most optimized.
 It works fine for now, but will/needs be updated later so it doesn't affect negative performance/usability and gives the user more options towards exploring the data.**

 Data Collection and Model Development:
-- DataCollectionAndPreperation.ipynb: Data collection file for EGFR dataset from CHEMBL
+- DataCollectionAndPreperation.ipynb: Data collection file for EGFR dataset from ChEMBL
 - FeatureExtraction.ipynb: Feature calculation and extraction through RDKit
 - ModelDevelopment.ipynb: XGBClassifier model development